Robust Optimization with Decision-Dependent Information Discovery: -Adaptability for Problems with DDID

 where $\sets K:= \{1,\ldots,K\}$.
 In this problem, $K$ candidate policies ${\bm y}^1,\ldots,{\bm y}^K$ are chosen here-and-now, that is before ${\bm w} \circ \overline{\bm \xi}$ (the portion of uncertain parameters that we chose to observe) is revealed.
 Once~${\bm w} \circ \overline{\bm \xi}$ becomes known, the best of those policies among all those that are robustly feasible (in view of uncertainty in the uncertain parameters that are still unknown) is implemented.
 If all policies are infeasible for some $\overline{\bm \xi} \in \Xi$, then we interpret the maximum and minimum in \eqref{eq:Kadapt} as supremum and infimum, that is, the $K$-adaptability problem evaluates to $+\infty$.
 Problem \eqref{eq:Kadapt} is a conservative approximation to program~\eqref{eq:endo_3}.
 Moreover, if $| \sets Y | < \infty$ and $K=| \sets Y |$, then the two problems are equivalent.
 In practice, we hope that a moderate number of candidate policies $K$ will be sufficient to obtain a (near) optimal solution to~\eqref{eq:endo_3}.

 \paragraph{The Price of Usability.} We note that Problem~\eqref{eq:Kadapt} is interesting in its own right.
 Indeed, in problems where usability is important (e.g., if workers need to be trained to follow diverse contingency plans depending on the realization ${\bm w} \circ \overline {\bm \xi}$), Problem~\eqref{eq:Kadapt} may be an attractive alternative to Problem~\eqref{eq:endo_3}.
 In such settings, the loss in optimality incurred due to passing from Problem~\eqref{eq:endo_3} to Problem~\eqref{eq:Kadapt} can be thought of as the \emph{price of usability}.
 For example, consider an emergency response planning problem where, in the first stage, a small number of helicopters can be used to survey affected areas and, in the second stage, and in response to the observed state of the areas surveyed, deployment of emergency response teams is decided.
-In practice, and to avoid having to train teams in a large number of plans (yielding significant operational challenges), only a moderate number of response plans may be allowed.
+In practice, to avoid having to train teams in a large number of plans (yielding significant operational challenges), only a moderate number of response plans may be allowed.
+The importance of interpretability/usability has been previously noted by e.g.,~\cite{Koc2015,McCarthyijcai2018,bertsimas2019price}, and \cite{Aghaei2019AAAI,Aghaei_StrongCT}.